Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/_header.md

 }
 ```

-This will create a publicly-accessible AI Foundry Hub.
+This will create a publicly-accessible AI Hub.